SuperOfficeDocs/superoffice-docs/docs/api/plugins/quote-connectors/online-quote-connectors/rest-quote-connector-api.md

 Returns [`Dictionary<string, FieldMetadataInfo>`](../api/data-carriers/fieldmetadatainfo.md) containing the fields you want the user to edit/set on the connection.

 The values are stored in the fileset's connection and passed in subsequent calls.

+The fields are displayed in the configuration dialog in the admin client.
+The values the user inputs are stored in SuperOffice and passed along as ConfigValues in subsequent calls to the REST connector.

 ## `POST baseUrl/TestConnection`